-- Save time not having to chase staff to obtain proof of certifications. - Verify current instructor certification required to teach specific courses. - Verify qualifications required to compete in Lifesaving Sport events. - Access an applicant's history of Lifesaving Society certifications.
+- Check prerequisites for candidates who are taking courses. - Obtain immediate confirmation of certifications when the Society's office is closed or when the authenticity of a card is questioned. - · Save time not having to chase staff to obtain proof of certifications. - Verify current instructor, examiner and trainer certification required to teach specific courses. - Verify qualifications required to compete in Lifesaving Sport events. - Access an applicant's history of Lifesaving Society certifications.